peaceinc/libretaxi/README.md

-# LibreTaxi v2
+# Zen-Zone Rideshare is based on LibreTaxi v2

-LibreTaxi is open-source Uber proof-of-concept that works through [Telegram](https://telegram.org/).
+Zen-Zone Rideshare is open-source proof-of-concept that works through [Telegram](https://telegram.org/).

 See it in action: https://t.me/libretaxi_bot